MGCodesandStats/hotel-modelling/articles/arima.md

 Data analytics can help to solve this issue, in terms of identifying the customers who are most likely to cancel – allowing a hotel chain to adjust its marketing strategy accordingly.

 An ARIMA model is used to determine whether hotel cancellations can also be predicted in advance.
-This will be done using the Algarve Hotel dataset in the first instance (H1full.csv).
+This will be done using the Algarve Hotel dataset in the first instance (H1.csv).
+The original study and datasets are available from [Antonio, Almeida, and Nunes (2016): Using Data Science to Predict Hotel Booking Cancellations](https://towardsdatascience.com/predicting-weekly-hotel-cancellations-with-arima-4cb4f1849ef6).

 Since we are now seeking to predict the time series trend, all observations are now included in this dataset (cancellations and non-cancellations, irrespective of whether the dataset as a whole is uneven).

 To do this, cancellations are analysed on a weekly basis (i.e. the number of cancellations for a given week are summed up).